Carolina Panthers Player Michael Oher's Deleted Instagram Photo Sparks Concerns

-Carolina Panthers player Michael Oher posted an Instagram showing a concerning number of pill bottles on Friday before quickly deleting it, reports Womanista.
+Carolina Panthers player Michael Oher posted an Instagram showing a concerning number of pill bottles on Friday before quickly deleting it.

 The photo was captioned “All for the brain smh,” and was captured in a screenshot by the Atlanta Journal Constitution’s Ollie Connolly who tweeted the image.
 Oher, 31, played in only three games last season after being placed in the concussion protocol.